brkmnd/CnnParser/README.md

 - run\_model.py runs the model, it can be trained, validated or tested
 - complete\_me.py is a showcase of the parser.
 It suggests the next syntactical token.
 - The parser is done in PyTorch.
 I can't remember how to detach things from cuda/gpu.
 So the parser will not run on systems without an nvidia gpu.
 I'll fix it at some point.
 Feel free to detach tensors and models yourself :-)
 - Since model and dataset is not that big, both are included in this repo.
+The model in its latest state of training.
 - The original C-programs are not.